 Dale hopped up onto one of the empty cafeteria’s central tables.
 He sniffed the air and smelled food, though most of that scent was rotten.
-It was a good bet that there was still fresh food, though.
+It was a good bet there was still edible food, though.
 There had to be some things still in wrappers somewhere, maybe some canned stuff.

 Brittney hopped up next to him, lowered her nose to the table, and sniffed around.
 More than likely, she was smelling the same garbage he was, but Dale was not concerned with her at the moment.
 He was busy struggling to remember something.